abudri/Helsinki_Full_Stack_Open_2021/README.md

 # Helsinki Full Stack Open Course 2021

 This course contains partial and notable snippets, as well as homeworks, from the [Deep Dive Into Modern Web Development](https://fullstackopen.com/en/) course, aka Helsinki Full Stack Open 2021.
-Notes for each part will be in each directory's `README.md`.
+Notes for each part will be in each part directory's `README.md`.

 **About**: Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.